conan-io/docs/reference/env_vars.rst

     [env]
     CONAN_RUN_TESTS=False

-or declared in command line when invoking ``$ conan install`` to reduce the variable scope for conan execution
+or declared in command line when invoking :command:`conan install` to reduce the variable scope for conan execution

 .. code-block:: bash